Moncloa Football Club

-The Moncloa Football Club was a football team based in Madrid, Spain, which was founded on April 1902 and dissolved in 1907 after being absorbed by Madrid FC.
+The Moncloa Football Club was a football team based in Madrid, Spain, which was founded in April 1902 and dissolved in 1907 after being absorbed by Madrid FC.
 Moncloa FC was only the third football club to have been founded in the Spanish capital, and together with Madrid FC, it was the only team who participated in the first three editions of the Centro championship, achieving two back-to-back runner-up finishes in 1903–04 and 1904–05, losing the respective finals to Español de Madrid and Madrid FC.
 Despite its early success, however, the club was subjected to an early disappearance in 1907.

 The club disputed its matches in a field located at the end of Argüelles, in the district of Moncloa-Aravaca, and also played some matches at the Hipódromo de la Castellana (Madrid FC's field at the time) as there were hardly any fields in Spain.
 As clothing, the club wore a dark blue shirt.